kangningchen/states101/README.md

  * Debugger is active!
  * Debugger PIN: 852-803-819
 Go to http://127.0.0.1:5000/ in your browswer and begin interacting with the application!

+# ALERT
+This application gathers a majority of its data from crawling close to 600 pages.
+Crawl bit by bit to prevent crashing your computer.